New Zealand Abortion Clinical Guideline

 Ngā Paerewa Health and Disability services standard 8134:2021 and the corresponding Sector Guidance for Abortion Services provides a suite of information about best practice abortion provision.

 E-learning on abortion legislation and abortion reporting requirements

 Online training is currently available to health practitioners via LearnOnline.
 These resources include:

 - webinar recordings about abortion data regulations and reporting for those providing abortion services

 - an e-learning module about changes to the abortion legislation for all health practitioners.

-First trimester abortion training modules
+First-trimester abortion training modules

-Training will be focused on delivering abortion care that better meets the needs of Māori, Pasifika, gender diverse and disabled people, who experience greater inequity when accessing health services like abortion care.
+The training is focused on delivering abortion care that better meets the needs of Māori, Pasifika, gender diverse and disabled people, who experience greater inequity when accessing health services like abortion care.